 Together, the mothers began strategizing how the idea of inclusion could extend into their children’s adult lives.
 They dreamed of a day where their children could expand their education after high school and saw a future of fulfillment for them.
 Sadly, at this phase, one of the mothers was struck with cancer.
 Before her passing, she promised to do what she could from heaven if only her friend, Diane, would continue making efforts here on earth.
 Diane has kept that promise and Lettuce Dream is the unfolding reality to prove it.
 Lettuce Dream is built on the idea that individuals with developmental and cognitive disabilities have a lot to give and that everyone is better off when they are an integral part of the wider community.
 These two mothers have made good on the promises they made to each other and we are witness to their dream coming true.

 Diane has a B.S.Ed. in Vocational Education from Northwest Missouri State University.
 She has worked in the food industry for 12 years, for the University of Missouri’s Extension Service, and served as County Program Director for Camden County as well as Foods and Nutrition Specialist for a five-county area.
 She is co-coordinator of the Special Olympics program for high school youth in Nodaway County.
 Her son has autism, so she has first-hand knowledge of the difficulties people with disabilities have in finding community employment.

 Wayne is recently retired from Energizer Battery Manufacturing after 39 years where he served as General Foreman as well as his last position as Staff Safety, Health, and Environmental Coordinator.
-He was responsible for the Maryville facility compliance, but also serving as the Corporate Manager of Safety, Health, and Environmental conducting audits in Alkaline Battery Facilities overseas.
+He was responsible for the Maryville facility compliance and conducted audits in Alkaline Battery Facilities overseas.
 He also served our nation as a member of the Army National Guard, serving over 38 years and retiring as a Major General.

 Diann has dual B.S. degrees in Marketing and Management from Northwest Missouri State University.
 She has previous experience in various aspects of marketing, bookkeeping, and management.

 Richard (Dick) VanVactor